- About Us

 Cutting children from the budget now will cost all of us later.

 Children's Budget Watch

 April 30, 2013

-The 113th Congress has been sworn in and your Senators and Representatives are once again poised to make critically important decisions about the federal budget impacting our nation’s children and the long term economy of the United States.
+President Obama and Congress have taken significant steps over the last few years to reduce the nation’s deficit and stabilize the nation’s debt.
+To date, policymakers have reduced deficits by $2.35 trillion over the next ten years through a combination of spending cuts and raising revenues, although it has been heavily skewed towards spending cuts.
+The deficit reduction debate is far from over, and the threat to children and low-income families from repeated cuts on top of state and local cuts remains high.
+In the coming months, your Senators and Representatives will make critically important decisions about the federal budget that will impact our nation’s children and the long term economy health of the United States.
 Please share CDF’s budget principles with family, friends and colleagues and hold your Representative and Senators accountable in these coming months.
 Make sure you tell them “Be Careful What You Cut”.

 The Children’s Defense Fund (CDF) supports a federal budget that protects children and low-income families from budget cuts, invests in children to promote long-term economic growth for the nation, and ensures that the most advantaged Americans and corporations pay their fair share.